tmoss4/bkr/pages/politics/parties.md

 ---
 >
-Bicameral Parliament consists of the Senate (16 seats; members appointed by the Governor-General upon the advice of the Prime Minister and the opposition leader to serve five-year terms) and the House of Assembly (39 seats; members elected by direct popular vote to serve five-year terms); the government may dissolve the parliament and call elections at any time

 The Bahamas has a two-party system, which means that there are two dominant political parties - The Progressive Libral Party (PLP) and the Free National Movement (FNM).
 It is difficult to achieve electoral success under the banner of any other party.
 A notable third party is the Democratic National Alliance (DNA).

 <div class="row">